johnhenry/understate/readme.md

 state.set(increment);//(Nothing logged)
 ```

-###Memorization
+###Indexation

 Understate objects track their state internally.

 Each Understate object associates an id with it's value whenever it's value us update.
-This can be accessed from the "id" method.
+This can be accessed from the **"id"** method.

 ```javascript
 var state     = new Understate({initial:0});